abinit/abinit/doc/tutorial/rf1.md

 For the dielectric tensor, it is more delicate.
 The value from Gianozzi et al is 9.2, while the experimental value is 8.2 .
-The agreement is not very good, a fact that can be attributed to the LDA lack of polarization-dependence ( X.
+The agreement is not very good, a fact that can be attributed to the LDA lack of polarization-dependence [[cite:Gonze1995a]].
-Gonze, Ph.
-Ghosez and R. Godby, Phys.
-Rev. Lett.
-(1995)).
-Still, the agreement of our calculation with the theoretical result is not very good.
+Still, the agreement
+of our calculation with the theoretical result is not very good.
 With [[ecut]]=3 hartree, we have 9.76.
 Changing it to 6 hartree gives 10.40 .
 A better k point sampling (8x8x8), with [[ecut]]=6 hartree, reduces the value to